 [WARNING: This article reveals some spoilers about our room, The Night Rises]

-The Night Rises is a fun, new escape room designed and implemented at our location in Richardson, Texas.
+The Night Rises is an entertaining, new escape room designed and implemented at our location in Richardson, Texas.
 It’s perfect for groups of between four and eight people at a time, but we can accommodate more if you have a larger group.
-We would not recommend more than eight at a time, though, as this could result in some of your group “standing around” while others are solving puzzles and mysteries.
+We would not recommend more than eight at a time, though.
+More than eight people could result in some of your group “standing around” while others are solving puzzles and discovering mysteries.

-Your experience begins as hired help of private investigator, Lawrence Knight.
-As Lawrence informs you, he has been tracking a vampire across the globe recently and has uncovered where the vampire lives.
-As Lawrence is currently indisposed, the task to find relics within the vampire’s home has been bestowed upon you and your group.
-The vampire has collected these items (of which all of them together have the power to destroy him) in the hopes that they would not be found by those who wish him harm.
-That plan has obviously faltered, as you have this opportunity to get rid of him once and for all.
-If you can’t do so before the sun sets, then the vampire will regenerate and you will become one of his minions.
+Your experience begins as hired help of private investigator, Lawrence “Larry” Knight.
+As Lawrence informs you, he has been tracking a vampire across the globe recently and has uncovered where the vampire resides.
+Lawrence is currently indisposed, and so the task to find relics within the vampire’s home has been bestowed upon you and your group.
+The vampire has collected these powerful items in the hopes that they would be kept away from those who wish him harm.
+That plan has obviously faltered, as you now have this opportunity to get rid of him once and for all.
+If you cannot do so before the sun sets, then the vampire will regenerate and you will become one of his minions.

 Divide And Conquer

 There are too many puzzles in the room for just a couple of people, but it’s perfect for medium sized groups.
-There’s actually one puzzle in particular that will be much easier to complete when four players work together, but it’s important that, outside of that one puzzle, you all try to see visuals and other clues in the room “with different eyes.”
+There’s actually one puzzle in particular that will be much easier to complete when four players work together.
+It’s important that, outside of that one puzzle, you all try to see visuals and other clues in the room “with different eyes.”

 Communicate With Each Other

-If you find something that is clearly a clue (you will know them when you see them), don’t keep it to yourself, Let others know, as it just may be something that provides a team member with an “A-ha!” moment that will help you all get through an additional puzzle.
+If you find something that is obviously a clue, don’t keep it to yourself, It just may be something that provides a team member with an “A-ha!” moment that will help you all get through an additional puzzle.

 Pay Attention To Everything In The Room

 Puzzles have been placed where they are for a reason.
-Remember where you first discovered them, as that could provide additional clues for you.
+Remember where you first discovered them, as that could provide additional hints for you.

 Get Through The First Door Quickly

-There is at least one additional “work space” from your initial one.
+There is at least one additional “work area” that is separate from your initial one.
 Pay attention to the locks on the “passthrough door” and get through it as quickly as possible.
-Generally, if you’re not able to get through that door within about 25 minutes, your chances of completing all the puzzles within the 60 minutes decrease dramatically.
+If you’re not able to get through that door within about 25 minutes, your chances of completing all the puzzles within the 60 minutes decrease dramatically.

-Some groups want to maintain competitiveness by limiting themselves to a set number of clues.
-Others are ok being told how to do a puzzle, just so long as they make it through all of them before the time is up.
+Some groups want to maintain competitiveness by limiting themselves to a set number of hints.
+Others are ok being told how to actually complete a puzzle, just so long as they make it through all of them before the time is up.
 You are welcome to play whichever way you want – we’re here to help when you need it.
-If you would like to be included in our success rate percentage for the room, let us know you want no more than 4 clues.
+If you would like to be included in our success rate percentage for the room, let us know you want no more than 5 hints.
 If you would rather increase your chances of getting through the room and do not want to be included in our success rate percentages, just tell us that, as well.
-We’ll play however works best for you.
+We don’t shave minutes off your allotted time when you ask for hints. – we’ll play however works best for you.

-Nice, comfortable clothing that allows you to move freely and quickly.
-The room also can get chilly from time-to-time, so we would suggest bringing a light jacket just in case.
+You’ll want to wear comfortable clothing that allows you to move freely and quickly.
+Know that the room also can get chilly from time-to-time, so we would suggest bringing a light jacket just in case.
 You can always leave it in a corner in the room if it’s not needed.